IMTEK-Simulation/code-snippets/singularity/README.md

 Communication between these instances only works reliably if they have the same version.

-_All_ manually compiled code is installed in /usr/local.
+_All_ manually compiled code is installed in `/usr/local`.
+All base container contain a simple benchmark in `/opt/mpiBench`.

 NEMO
 ----